Krock21/dynamic_array_with_dynamic_dimensions/README.md

 And so on

-Simple initialize function initializes array by strings with indicies of array.
+Simple initialize function initializes array by strings with indices of array.

 With D = 2 we have arr =